Phone-GWP-group

 A suriringly small percentage of online shoppers list payment security as being important

-The role that packaging plays in ecommerce
+The role that packaging plays in eCommerce

 A third also said that the packaging they received would discourage them from purchasing from the same retailer again.